Alan Collins (sculptor): Personal life

 After beginning his career in England, Collins,x moved to the United States in 1968 with his wife Jeanne and their daughter and son.
 They first lived in South Lancaster, Massachusetts.
 They moved to Michigan in 1971, where Collins taught at Andrews University (a Seventh-day Adventist university in Berrien Springs.)
 In 1978 Collins and his family moved to California where Collins taught for 11 years at La Sierra University (another Seventh-day Adventist university that was located in Riverside.)

-Collins' wife Jeanne Fuegi suffered a long battle with cancer and died in 1992.
+Collins's wife Jeanne Fuegi suffered a long battle with cancer and died in 1992.
 In 1993, Collins married his second wife Aliki After his retirement from sculpting, he moved to Bridport, Dorset, England.